OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 Virtual Networks from vCenter can be represented using OpenNebula standard networks, taking into account that the BRIDGE of the Virtual Network needs to match the name of the Network defined in vCenter.
 OpenNebula supports both "Port Groups" and "Distributed Port Groups".

 Virtual Networks in vCenter can be created using the vCenter web client, with any specific configuration like for instance VLANs.
 OpenNebula will use these networks with the defined characteristics, but it cannot create new Virtual Networks in vCenter, but rather only OpenNebula vnet representations of such Virtual Networks.
+OpenNebula additionaly can handle on top of these networks three types of :ref:`Address Ranges: Ethernet, IPv4 and IPv6 <vgg_vn_ar>`.

 vCenter VM Templates can define their own NICs, which OpenNebula cannot manage.
 However, any NIC added in the OpenNebula VM Template, or through the attach_nic operation, will be handled by OpenNebula, and as such it is subject to be detached and its informatin (IP, MAC, etc) is known by OpenNebula.

 .. _vm_scheduling_vcenter: